bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  5
 ```

-In the example above the alert class falls into the module category
+<p>In the example above the alert class falls into the module category while the
-while the is-error class falls into the state category.
-Styles from each
+is-error class falls into the state category.
+Styles from each of these categories
-of these categories are then inherited as necessary.
+are then inherited as necessary.</p>

 <h4>Choosing a Methodology</h4>

-Choosing which methodology to use, if any, is completely
+<p>Choosing which methodology to use, if any, is completely
 <a href="http://viget.com/inspire/css-squareoff" rel="noopener noreferrer"
 target="_blank">up to you</a> and what you feel is best for a given website.
 Generally speaking, a solid mix of both OOCSS and SMACSS works well, borrowing
-principles from each methodology as you prefer.
+principles from each methodology as you prefer.</p>

 <h4>Performance Driven Selectors</h4>

-One functionality of CSS often abused without awareness
+<p>One functionality of CSS often abused without awareness
 are <a href="http://csswizardry.com/2011/09/writing-efficient-css-selectors/"
 rel="noopener noreferrer" target="_blank">selectors</a>.
 Much of the attention
 within CSS is given to properties and values.
 So long as these styles are applied
 to the correct element, everything looks to be fine.
 This is a very poor assumption.
 How elements are selected within CSS affects performance, including how fast a page
 renders as well as how practical and modular the styles are in the overall site
-architecture.
+architecture.</p>

 <h4>Keep Selectors Short</h4>

-There are a handful of benefits to keeping CSS selectors as short as
+<p>There are a handful of benefits to keeping CSS selectors as short as
 possible.
 These include minimizing specificity, allowing for better
 inheritance and portability, and improving efficiency.
 Long, over
 qualified selectors reduce performance because they force the browser to
 render each individual selector type from right to left.
 They also put a
-burden on all other selectors to be more specific.
+burden on all other selectors to be more specific.</p>

 <details>
   <summary>CSS</summary>